 Ordering an Existing Acknowledgement of Parentage (AOP)

 Certified copies of an existing acknowledgment of parentage are available for free.
 Complete the Application for a Copy of an Acknowledgment of Parentage (PDF) form and submit your request by mail or in person.
+You must include a copy of current photo identification.

 All in-person orders require an appointment.
 Click here to schedule an appointment online.
 If you schedule an appointment and make your request in person, you may be able to walk away with a certified copy of the acknowledgement of parentage that same day.